rankyn/xivlauncher

 Install

-sudo zypper addrepo -r https://copr.fedorainfracloud.org/coprs/rankyn/xivlauncher/repo/opensuse-tumbleweed/rankyn-xivlauncher-opensuse-tumbleweed.repo # or sudo zypper addrepo -r https://copr.fedorainfracloud.org/coprs/rankyn/xivlauncher/repo/opensuse-leap-15.4/rankyn-xivlauncher-opensuse-leap-15.4.repo sudo zypper install XIVLauncher
+sudo zypper addrepo -r https://copr.fedorainfracloud.org/coprs/rankyn/xivlauncher/repo/opensuse-tumbleweed/rankyn-xivlauncher-opensuse-tumbleweed.repo # or sudo zypper addrepo -r https://copr.fedorainfracloud.org/coprs/rankyn/xivlauncher/repo/opensuse-leap-15.5/rankyn-xivlauncher-opensuse-leap-15.5.repo sudo zypper install XIVLauncher # or sudo dnf install XIVLauncher-RB for the RB-patched version

 Uninstall